Currently, apple cider vinegar (ACV) is praised in many places as a panacea.

 To benefit from the health effects of apple cider vinegar, you should shake it well before use.

-How Much Apple Cider Vinegar a Day?
+Drinking How Much Apple Cider Vinegar Is Good for You?

 The best way to dilute apple cider vinegar as a drink for weight loss, allergies, colds, and acid reflux is as follows: